 Hiking in to Tonquin Valley

-The hike itself is long but extremely straightforward and there’s little opportunity to get lost like we did when backpacking on Northover Ridge.
+The hike itself is long but extremely straightforward and there’s little opportunity to get lost like we did when backpacking on Northover Ridge earlier in the summer.
 The trail is wide and well defined due to the erosion of many boot prints and hooves.
 Amethyst Lakes and a view of The Ramparts are the main highlight and if you’re lucky, you’ll catch a glimpse of an endangered caribou as they frequent the area.

 Trailheads for the hike are at Astoria Creek and Portal Creek.
 Parks Canada has an excellent overview of the campsites and directions to the trailhead on their website.
 The Astoria Creek trail is considered easier as it is a bit more direct and has a more gentle elevation gain but the Portal Creek version of the trail offers more views in exchange for a bit more effort, especially as you crest Maccarib Pass.

 The hike is typically done as a point to point hike, in which case you’ll need to either arrange a shuttle for your car.
 If you only have one vehicle, park your car at the Portal Creek Trailhead and arrange for a taxi to take you to Astoria Creek (there is cell service at the Portal Creek trailhead).
 We saw quite a number of parties doing this and it does allow you to get a bit more variety in the terrain covered.
 If a shuttle sounds like too much trouble, whether you start at Astoria or Portal, go to Amethyst Lakes and turn around and go back the same way you came in.

 When to Hike Tonquin Valley

 Tonquin Valley has a reputation for being muddy and having a lot of bugs so it is best to wait until later in the summer to give the trail a chance to dry.
 Typically late August and September are the ideal times to hike the trail.